imanidev/mern-blog/README.md

 ## Challenges Faced

 - **Connecting the front-end and back-end:** The biggest challenge I faced was connecting the front-end and back-end of the application.
 I learned how to use Axios to make HTTP requests from the front-end to the back-end.
-I was able to overcome this challenge by reading the documentation for Axios and learning about CORS (Cross-Origin Resource Sharing).
+I was able to overcome this challenge by reading the documentation for Axios, learning about CORS (Cross-Origin Resource Sharing) and asking my colleagues for help.

-The backend applicaton using Node.js, Express.js and Mongoose can be found [here](https://github.com/imanidev/blog-api).
+  The backend of this applicaton uses Node.js, Express.js and Mongoose can be found [here](https://github.com/imanidev/blog-api).

 ---
 ## Unsolved Problems